Snakemake-Profiles/htcondor/README.md

 ### Deploy profile

-To deploy this profile, login to your grid UI, change to your desired **working directory** and run
+To deploy this profile, login to your grid UI and run

+    mkdir -p ~/.config/snakemake
+    cd ~/.config/snakemake
     cookiecutter https://github.com/snakemake-profiles/surfsara-grid.git

 When asked for the storage path, insert whatever shall be the place where your data analysis results shall be stored.
 It has to be a subdirectory of `gridftp.grid.sara.nl:2811/pnfs/grid.sara.nl/data/`.